craigmichaelmartin/pure-orm/README.md

 #### Concepts

-A **Business Object** is a pure javascript object corresponding to a table.
+A **Model** is a pure javascript business object corresponding to a table.

+- In PureORM these pure business objects are referred to as "models".
 - They represent a row of the table data, but as pure javascript objects.
 - They are not connected to the database.
 - They are the subject of the app's business logic.
 - They will be full of userland business logic methods.
 - Their purity allows them to be easy to test/use.
-- These are also referred to as "models".

-A **Business Object Collection** is a group of business objects.
+A **Collection** is a pure business object with a reference to a group of models.

-- If your query returns records for multiple business objects, a Business Object Collection will be created and returned.
+- If your query returns records for multiple models, a Collection will be created and returned.
-- You can create a Business Object Collection class for your business objects (in cases where it is useful to have business methods on the collection entity, not just each model entity).
+- You can create the Collection class (in cases where it is useful to have business methods on the collection object, not just each model object).

 A **Data Access Layer** is a database-aware abstraction layer where native SQL is written.